Data-for-Good-by-UF/AIR/README.md

 # This repository is the origial AIRPrediction.
 There is one repository that is forked from this repository.
-The forked repository experimented and implemented EXCEPT machine learning part.
+The forked repository experimented this original repository and implemented additional functionalities to complete the project EXCEPT machine learning part.

-The forked AIRPrediction fully utilizes machine learning models in this original repository (Author: Yuko Matsumoto)
+The forked AIRPrediction fully utilizes machine learning models in this original repository (Author: Yuko Matsumoto) Machine learning parts were fully implemented at the time of the forked repository of this repository was formed.

 # AIRPrediction
 (Framework) AIR Quality Forecast Model leveraging Time Series Models to enable timely preventive measures to reduce harmful impact on U.S. citizens.